Empowering Sepsis Survivors: Developing Patient & Family Education and Discharge Plans

 Nurses, advanced practice providers, physicians, emergency responders, pharmacists, medical technologists, respiratory therapists, physical/occupational therapists, infection prevention specialists, data/quality specialists, and more.

-Stephanie Parks Taylor, MD, MS
+Stephanie Taylor, MD, MS

 Sandra Kleier, RN